omahs/docs-34/docs/index.md

 **Overview**

 Given the default transparency of blockchain, users struggle with moving large amount of their fortunes into what is invariably an exposed glass box.
 The developer experience is a central part of Automata's design and helps to explain our middleware approach.
-For blockchain projects to advocate for and adopt privacy at the protocol level, it's important to us to reduce integration friction and make the experience a positive one for builders, and further down the line, end-users.
+For blockchain projects to advocate for and adopt privacy at the protocol level, it's important for us to reduce integration friction and make the experience a positive one for builders, and further down the line, end-users.

 Some of our middleware solutions include [Conveyor](https://conveyor.ata.network/#/swap), a MEV Minimization solution, and Witness, for off-chain privacy governance.